-APPENDIX 9 Other Federal Requirements
+APPENDIX 10 Other Federal Requirements

 Other Federal Requirements Apply to Owner Occupied Rehabilitation?
 Apply to Homebuyer Programs?
 Applies to Rental Housing Programs?
-Non-Discrimination a nd Equal Access Rules 1 Fair Housingand Yes.
-Must affirmatively Yes Yes.
-Equal Opportunity further Fair Housing Affirmative Marketing Yes.
+Non-Discrimination a nd Equal Access Rules Fair Housingand Equal Opportunity Yes.
+Must affirmatively further Fair Housing Yes Yes.
+Affirmative Marketing Yes.
 Yes, for all projects of five or more HOME-assisted units.
 Yes; for projects containing five or more Home-assisted units.
-Disabled Persons Accessibility features must be part of rehabilitation, if needed by owner/occupant and the overall unit is brought up to the PJ's property standard.
+Accessibility for Disabled Persons Accessibility features must be part of rehabilitation, if needed by owner/occupant and the overall unit is brought up to the PJ's property standard.
 (Note: Accessibility improvements are eligible costs.)
 Yes.
-Employment and Con Equal Opportunity Yes.
 Yes.
+Employment and Con tracting Rules Equal Opportunity Employment Yes.
 Yes.
-Employment Section 3 Economic Opportunity Yes, if amount of assistance exceeds \$200,000 or contract or subcontract exceeds \$100,000.
+Yes.
+Section 3 Economic Opportunity Yes, if amount of assistance exceeds \$200,000 or contract or subcontract exceeds \$100,000.
 Yes, if amount of assistance exceeds \$200,000 or contract or subcontract exceeds \$100,000.
 Minority/Women Business Enterprises No. Yes.
 Yes.
 Davis-Bacon & other Labor No. Yes, if construction contract includes 12 or more units that are HOME-assisted Yes, if construction contract includes 12 or more units that are HOME-assisted Conflict of interest Yes.
 Yes.
 Yes.
 Excluded Parties (e.g., Debarred Contractors) Yes.
 Yes Yes.
-Other Federal Require ements Environmental Yes.
+Other Federal Require ements Environmental Reviews Yes.
 Yes Yes.
-Reviews Flood Insurance Yes for PJs that are cities/counties.
+Flood Insurance Yes for PJs that are cities/counties.
 No for State programs.
 Yes if city or county.
-Noifstate program Yes for PJs that are cities/counties.
+No if state program Yes for PJs that are cities/counties.
 No for State PJs.